Doping: Russia's Olympic membership is 'fully reinstated'

 - Two Russian athletes failed drugs tests at this year's Winter Olympics

-(CNN)Officially ostracized from the recent Winter Games over a long-running doping saga, Russia says it has now been welcomed back into the Olympic family.
+(CNN)Officially ostracized from the recent Winter Games over a long-running doping saga, Russia has now been welcomed back into the Olympic family.

 The country was banned from PyeongChang 2018 following state-sponsored doping, leading up to and including the Sochi 2014 Winter Olympics.